naasking/MicroDI/README.md

 |MicroDI|1.0.0-RC1|48|125|954|202|252|
 |Microsoft DependencyInjection|1.1.1|345|354|0|30|47|

+The lack of code generation clearly hurts MicroDI in the property injection case, but this use case should be sufficiently rare that it won't impact overall performance.

 The limited feature set may or may not be suitable for your application.
 Fortunately, MicroDI is so simple you can probably add any missing features.